Motor Trade Law Legal Advice & Services

 Motor trade legal advice

-Motor trade legal advice for car dealers and traders, on all aspects of the law surrounding the buying, repairing or selling of second hand cars direct from an industry expert.
-With first hand experience in the automotive sector, in dealerships, manufacturers, motor dealers and bodyshops owner before becoming a lawyer no-one knows the business better than us.
+Motor trade legal advice for car dealers and traders, on all aspects of the law surrounding the buying, repairing, selling and financing of second hand cars direct from an automotive industry expert.

 If you need to know your rights, risks and responsibilities under trading standards law and the sale of unroadworthy vehicles, car finance and the 30 day right to reject, car warranty or consumer regulations including refunds and repairs, this is the service for you.